garylirocks/quickrefs/azure-networking.markdown

   - A Basic SKU load balancer
 - Can only use **Standard SKU** Public IPs or public IP prefixes
 - After NAT is configured
-  - NAT **takes precedence** over other outbound scenarios and replaces the default Internet destination of a subnet
-  - Does it **take precedence** over directly attached public IP as well ?
+  - Outbound method priority order: NAT Gateway > NIC public IP > public load balancer
   - All UDP and TCP outbound flows from any VM instance will use NAT for Internet connectivity (**takes precedence over other public IPs on its NIC**)
   - Does not support ICMP
   - No further configuration is necessary, and you don't need to create any UDR